2 Days in Bruges, Belgium: Best Things to Do, See & Eat

 This imposing medieval bell tower, located in the Grote Markt, is one of Bruges's most iconic landmarks.
 As you explore Bruges, you can see the tower from almost anywhere, and it truly is an architectural stunner.

-Trust us, the steep climb and the discomfort are worth it for this view!
+Trust me, the steep climb and the discomfort are worth it for this view!

 Two Days in Bruges, Belgium